ChybaYg/Projekt-Krypto/README.md

 --------------------------------------------------------------------------------------------------------------

-Now you are signed in into a storage of user cryptogod.
+Now you are signed in into a storage of one of the users.
 There are multiple functions that you can try!

-Note: To see changes in storage you need to double click "home" button after applying functions(upload, download or delete)
+Note: To see changes in storage you need to double click "home" button after applying functions (upload or delete)

 --------------------------------------------------------------------------------------------------------------

 Logs

+After every opperation every action is saved into a log file in admins storage.
+Hash of this log file(Logs.txt) is stored in another file (hash_logs.txt).
+Admin can easily verify and compare log file with hash of this file to see if there were any changes in the log file

 --------------------------------------------------------------------------------------------------------------